Electro Magnetic Pulse (EMP) What You Need to Know

-Can you protect devices from an EMP?
+Protect devices from an EMP

-Somewhat.
 You can shield or protect devices by:

-- Building a Faraday Cage (a shield that redirects power to ground) using a conductive metal container that is grounded.
+- Building a Faraday cage (a shield that redirects power to ground) using a conductive metal container that is grounded.

 - Grounding a “shell” around them and isolating them from the electromagnetic radiation/power spikes

 - Using industrial grade ground fault isolation.